vskarleas/PeiP-S3-INF302/README.md

 ### License Information

-**PeiP-S3-INF302** work also includes content that is not the property of **Vasileios Filippos Skarleas** and **Rami Aridi** and is subject to copyright and other licenses from their respective owners
+**PeiP-S3-INF302** work also includes content that is not the property of **Vasileios Filippos Skarleas** is subject to copyright and other licenses from their respective owners